wawrzynmc/Authentication-client/README.md

 > - **account activation**
 >
 >   - with email verification
->   - inactive accounts are deleted by one of the CRON action with certain frequency
+>   - inactive accounts are deleted by one of the CRON actions with certain frequency
 >
 > - **logging in**
 >